contagon/handbook/handbook/18-priesthood-ordinances-and-blessings.md

 For information about filling out the Baptism and Confirmation Record, see [18.8.3](18-priesthood-ordinances-and-blessings.md#1883-baptism-and-confirmation-record-and-certificate).

 Bishops give special attention to 7-year-old children in the ward, ensuring that their parents, their Primary leaders and teachers, and those who minister to their families help them prepare for baptism and confirmation.
 Elders quorum and Relief Society leaders also encourage parents to prepare their children for these ordinances.

+For information about Baptism and Confirmation Preparation meetings planned by the Primary presidency, see [12.1.8](12-primary.md#1218-baptism-and-confirmation-preparation-meeting).

 #### 18.7.1.2 Converts